CatalystCode/VoTT-worker/plugins/README.md

 https://somehost/path/to/file03.jpg,x,y,width,height,class02
 ```

-# output-model
+# model
-The `output-model` argument will reference an Azure Blob Container or AWS S3 bucket where the output of the plugin is to be uploaded.
+The `model` argument will reference an Azure Blob Container or AWS S3 bucket where the output of the plugin is to be uploaded.
 This may include *.h5 or *.model files as well as any other files that are needed during prediction.

-# output-status
+# status
-The `output-status` argument will reference a callback URL that takes the following POST JSON (application/json) payload:
+The `status` argument will reference a callback URL that takes the following POST JSON (application/json) payload:

 ```
 {